Debt Collector and Creditor Harassment

 When collection agencies or bill collectors are harassing you over a debt that you don’t owe (invalid, inaccurate or outdated) or they are harassing you over a valid debt but using illegal tactics, use the FDCPA to protect yourself.

 Creditors often establish their own in-house collections department.
 People working in these internal collection departments are considered employees of the creditor and, because they are collecting on behalf of the creditor, are exempt from the FDCPA.
-However, that does not mean they are exempt from following other laws such as a state creditor collection law.
-See the official definition of creditors and collectors.
+This means there are differences in creditor harassment versus debt collector harassment.